Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Main Results

-where $\eta$ is a learning rate.
-To handle the setting with arbitrary delays, \citet{Quanrud15} have proposed a delayed variant of OGD by replacing $\nabla f_t(\x_t)$ with the sum of gradients received in round $t$.
-However, it actually ignores the arrival order of gradients, and thus cannot benefit from the In-Order property when minimizing the dynamic regret.
+at each round $t$, where $\eta$ is a learning rate and $\g_t^\eta$ could be the gradient $\nabla f_t(\x_t^\eta)$ of the expert-algorithm or the gradient of the meta-algorithm.\footnote{The case with $\g_t^\eta=\nabla f_t(\x_t^\eta)$ can be viewed as directly running the expert-algorithm over the loss functions selected by the adversary.
+In contrast, the latter case is equal to running the expert-algorithm over some surrogate functions constructed by the meta-algorithm, which will be clearly introduced later.}~To handle the setting with arbitrary delays, \citet{Quanrud15} have proposed a delayed variant of OGD by replacing the gradient $\g_t^\eta=\nabla f_t(\x_t^\eta)$ with the sum of gradients received in round $t$.
+However, it ignores the arrival order of gradients, and thus cannot benefit from the in-order property when minimizing the dynamic regret.
+To address this limitation, we propose a new delayed variant of OGD to be our expert-algorithm, which performs a gradient descent step for each delayed gradient according to their arrival order.

-To address this limitation, we propose a new delayed variant of OGD, which performs a gradient descent step for each delayed gradient according to their arrival order.
-Specifically, our algorithm is named as delayed online gradient descent (DOGD) and outlined in Algorithm \ref{alg1}, where $\tau$ records the number of generated decisions and $\y_{\tau}$ denotes the $\tau$-th generated decision.
-Initially, we set $\y_1=\ze$ and $\tau=1$.
-Then, at each round $t\in[T]$, we first play the latest decision $\x_t=\y_\tau$ and query the gradient $\nabla f_t(\x_t)$.
-After that, due to the effect of arbitrary delays, we receive a set of delayed gradients $\{\nabla f_k(\x_k)|k\in\F_t\}$, where
+The detailed procedure is outlined in Algorithm \ref{Ader-Expert}, where $\tau$ records the number of generated decisions and $\y_{\tau}^\eta$ denotes the $\tau$-th generated decision.
+Initially, we simply set $\y_1^\eta=\ze$ and $\tau=1$.
+Then, at each round $t\in[T]$, this algorithm uses the latest decision, i.e., setting $\x_t^\eta=\y_\tau^\eta$, and submits it to the meta-algorithm.
+After that, this algorithm queries a gradient $\g_t^\eta$ from the adversary or meta-algorithm.
+Due to the effect of arbitrary delays, we only receive a set of delayed gradients $\{\g_k^\eta|k\in\F_t\}$, where $\F_t=\{k\in[T]|k+d_k-1=t\}$.
+For each $k\in\F_t$, inspired by (\ref{OGD}), we perform the following update